khaiwyon/materials/week_1/day_2/header.md

 - First, let's rename your `application.css` file into `application.scss` file.

-- Add the following into it:
+- Remove everything in it and add the following:

   ```
   @import "bootstrap-sprockets";